 This factor represents the economic presence of the QEZE in an EZ.
 The zone allocation factor is a percentage computed using two factors: a property factor and a payroll factor.
-The percentage is calculated by adding the two percentages determined on lines 46 and 48 and then dividing the result by two.
-CEEs, skip lines 45 through 49 and enter 1.0 on line 50.
+The percentage is calculated by adding the two percentages determined on lines 48 and 50 and then dividing the result by two.
+CEEs, skip lines 47 through 51 and enter 1.0 on line 52.

-Line 45, column A - Enter the QEZE's average value of real and tangible personal property (see Definitions for all QEZEs on page 1), whether owned or rented, that is located within the EZs in which you are certified under GML Article 18-B in your current tax year.
+Line 47, column A - Enter the QEZE's average value of real and tangible personal property (see Definitions for all QEZEs on page 1), whether owned or rented, that is located within the EZs in which you are certified under GML Article 18-B in your current tax year.

-Line 45, column B - Enter the QEZE's average value of real and tangible personal property (see Definitions for all QEZEs on page 1) located within New York State in your current tax year.
+Line 47, column B - Enter the QEZE's average value of real and tangible personal property (see Definitions for all QEZEs on page 1) located within New York State in your current tax year.

-Line 47, column A - Enter the wages paid or accrued by the QEZE to its employees in EZs in which you are certified under GML Article 18-B in the current tax year.
-Exclude wages paid to general executive officers.
+Line 49, column A - Enter the wages paid or accrued by the QEZE to its employees in EZs in which you are certified under GML Article 18-B in the current tax year.

-Line 47, column B - Enter the wages paid or accrued by the QEZE to its employees located within New York State for the current tax year.
-Exclude wages paid to general executive officers.
+Line 49, column B - Enter the wages paid or accrued by the QEZE to its employees located within New York State for the current tax year.